Post

 rm ~/Library/MobileDevice/Provisioning\ Profiles/build_pp.mobileprovision

-- Remember to go to Repo -> Settings -> Actions secrets and variables -> secrets to add a `TEAM_ID` variable, which should contain the Apple Developer Team ID string.
+• Remember to add a TEAM_ID variable in Repo -> Settings -> Actions secrets and variables -> secrets, with the content being the Apple Developer Team ID string.

-**Commit the file to the Repo main branch and test the packaging feature:**
+Commit files to the Repo main branch and test the packaging feature:

 Wait for the task to complete: